There are lots of destinations you can visit where renting a timeshare can be an affordable option.

 - Saratoga Springs Resort and Spa (DVC resort, not connected with a Deluxe Resort)

-Step 2: Find a DVC owner with points to rent.
 There are DVC owners posting on message boards to let renters know what they have available.
 MouseOwners.com, for example, has a large community of renters and owners.
 To find a DVC owner with points available, go to their Points Available for Rent forum.

-Be sure to read the information there about how to find points.
 Some owners have points with expiration dates that might take place before your trip.
 Some owners have points tied to specific resorts.
-Look for an owner that has the number of points you need for your dates and contact them through their message board post to see if they still have them available.
+Look for an owner with the number of points you need for your dates and contact them through their message board post to see if they still have them available.

 So why wouldn’t everyone rent DVC points if it saves so much money?